willyvvu/FigmaProtoVM/ARCHITECTURE.md

 Fetches variable memory the address at p1 and stores the result to p0.

+Note that due to the floating point nature of our variables, when a negative address is requested, we just grab from the end of the array.

 For example, `LOAD dst, src` becomes:

 ```